eosnetworkfoundation/eos-evm-contract/docs/local_testnet_deployment_plan.md

   In order to run a Trust EVM service, we need to have the follow items inside one physical server / VM:

   We need the following steps to setup the Antelope blockchain with capabilities to push EVM transactions:

   1. run a local Antelope node (nodeos process) with SHIP plugin enabled, which is a single block producer
   2. blockchain bootstrapping and initialization
   3. deploy evm contract and initilize evm
   4. setup the transaction wrapper for to wrap ETH write requests into Antelope transactions

-  And we need the following steps to support ETH API compatible read transactions (View transaction) via the virtual ETH chain in TrustEVM node

-  6. run a TrustEVM-node(silkworm node) process connecting to the local Antelope node
+  5. run a TrustEVM-node(silkworm node) process connecting to the local Antelope node
-  7. run a TrustEVM-RPC(silkworm RPC) process locally to serve the eth RPC requests
+  6. run a TrustEVM-RPC(silkworm RPC) process locally to serve the eth RPC requests

-  And we need a proxy to separate read requests and write requests

-  8. setup a trustEVM proxy to route read requests to TrustEVM-RPC and write requests to Antelope public network
+  7. setup a trustEVM proxy to route read requests to TrustEVM-RPC and write requests to transaction wrapper

 ## Step by Step in details: